How Does IceCOLD® Work?

 Oil Fouling of the heat transfer surfaces of air conditioning and refrigeration systems, will cause a loss of efficiency that will continue to accumulate.

-ASHRAE confirms that over time, performance is degraded by 30% due to the build-up of lubricants on internal surfaces.
-Higher percentages up to 40% have been observed in systems 20 years old, or older.
+ASHRAE (American Society of Heating, Refrigeration and Air-Conditioning Engineers) confirms that over time performance is degraded by 30% due to the build-up of lubricants on internal surfaces.
+Higher percentages up to 40% have been observed in systems 20 years old or older.*

-In all air conditioning and refrigeration systems 1/2% to 8% of the compressor’s lubricating oil circulates with the refrigerant.
+In all air conditioning and refrigeration systems, 0.5% to 8% of the compressor’s lubricating oil circulates with the refrigerant.
 This oil attaches to the inner walls of the refrigeration tubing and acts as an effective insulator to heat exchange.
-It is these oil deposits that ultimately block heat transfer, and reduce your system efficiency.
+It is these oil deposits that ultimately block heat transfer and reduce your system efficiency.

-Equipment suppliers may state that in a particular system, migrating oil concentration has been reduced to only one percent.
-The one percent being referred to is one percent of the total oil volume.
-If a compressor holds four quarts, or 128 ounces of oil, then at one percent, 1.28 ounces is flowing through the system at any given time.
-Since a capillary tube, oil pressure switch, or expansion valve can be fouled with a few milligrams of oil, when one percent of any oil charge is flowing constantly through the system, the system will become oil-fouled.
+Equipment suppliers may state that in a particular system, migrating oil concentration has been reduced to only 1%.
+This 1% being referred to is 1% of the total oil volume.
+If a compressor holds four quarts, or 128 ounces of oil, then at 1%, 1.28 ounces is flowing through the system at any given time.
+Since a capillary tube, the oil pressure switch or expansion valve can be fouled with a few milligrams of oil, and when 1% of any oil charge is flowing constantly through the system, the system will become oil-fouled.

 * 1998 ASHRAE Handbook, Refrigeration, Chap.
 6.7